Common prosperity: Under Xi Jinping

+During his leadership, CCP general secretary Xi Jinping has also alluded to the goal of common prosperity.
+In an inspection of poor villages in Hebei province in December 2012, Xi called common prosperity an "essential requirement of socialism".
+At the CCP's 19th National Congress in 2017, Xi included "basically achieving common prosperity for the entire population" as a goal for 2050.

-The term saw a large revival in 2021 under CCP general secretary Xi Jinping.
+The term saw a large revival in 2021.
 In a speech to the Central Financial and Economic Affairs Commission (CFEAC), later published in the CCP theoretical journal Qiushi, Xi said that in some countries "the wealth gap and middle-class collapse have aggravated social divisions, political polarization and populism, giving a profound lesson to the world", saying that China should promote common prosperity to guard against this fate.
 He said that common prosperity "is an essential requirement of socialism and a key feature of Chinese-style modernization", and defined it as affluence and prosperity for all, rather than the few, but also said that it is not "uniform egalitarianism" and that "not everyone will be wealthy at the same time".
 He additionally said that by 2035, China will make "substantial progress" to the realization of common prosperity, in which there will be "equitable access to basic public services" and that by the middle of the 21st century, common prosperity will be "basically achieved", in which the urban-rural income gap will be shrunk "to a reasonable range".
 He also warned against the "disorderly expansion of capital".
-He spoke out against the tendency of "lying flat", warning against shrinking social mobility.
+He spoke out against the trend of "lying flat", warning against shrinking social mobility.
 Xi vowed to "adjust excessive incomes", but also spoken out against "welfarism", saying that too much welfare "encourages laziness".
+The timetable for common prosperity that Xi gave includes: